oc-plus-plus/oc-plus-plus/README.md

 # OpenCart 4.1.0.3++
 This project is a collection of improvements and fixes for [OpenCart 4.1.0.3].
+The [CHANGELOG.md](https://github.com/batumibiz/oc4/blob/main/CHANGELOG.md) file contains a comprehensive list of all modifications, including direct links to original sources, pull requests, and issue reports.

 ### Why this repository exists
 To provide a stable, production-ready environment by backporting essential fixes while strictly avoiding the breaking changes found in the official development branches.